Irish vessels near Rockall face ‘increased risk’ of arrest

 In a joint statement, Minister for Foreign Affairs Simon Coveney and Minister for Agriculture, Food and the Marine Charlie McConalogue, said they are engaging with Scottish and UK authorities to discuss Ireland’s long standing fishing tradition in the area.

-Tensions resurfaced on Monday over fishing access when the Donegal-based Northern Celt was blocked by the Scottish navy and told they could not fish within 12 nautical miles of the uninhabited island.
+Tensions resurfaced on Monday over fishing access when the Donegal-based Northern Celt was blocked by the Scottish marine authority and told they could not fish within 12 nautical miles of the uninhabited island.

 The Scottish government confirmed Marine Scotland carried out a “routine inspection” on a vessel in what it said were territorial waters.
 A spokesperson said Marine Scotland is responsible for monitoring and enforcing fishing laws relating to Scotland’s marine areas and regularly monitors the waters surrounding Rockall.